diku-dk/libhip/README.md

 |m11 | Male | N.A | 1.3.6.1.4.1.9328.50.4.4.0051 |

-### Bone geometry reconstruction
+### Bone Geometry Reconstruction
 We obtain an explicit surface representation of all the bones using a semi-automated approach implemented in the [3D slicer software package](https://www.slicer.org).
 The bone bone contours and the existing gaps in the inter-bone cavities are verified by our senior [consultant radiologist](https://research.regionh.dk/rigshospitalet/en/persons/michael-bachmann-nielsen(87d575e5-755e-4182-b94d-75776981fc21)/publications.html).

 The region of interest in these models include the sacrum bone, the paired hip bones, and the paired femur bones.
 These label masks can be found in the [segmentation_labelmap](https://github.com/diku-dk/libhip/tree/main/models/segmentation_labelmap) folder for each subject.

 The initial [raw surface mesh](https://github.com/diku-dk/libhip/tree/main/model_repository/slicer_raw_output) transferred from the bone label maps are typically dense and may have poor quality.
-Our [PreProcessing code](https://github.com/diku-dk/libhip/blob/main/notebooks/0_PreProcessing.ipynb) cleans and remeshes the surface meshes using mainly the [fTetWild](https://wildmeshing.github.io/ftetwild/) and [Libigl](https://libigl.github.io) libraries.
+Our [pre-processing code](https://github.com/diku-dk/libhip/blob/main/notebooks/0_PreProcessing.ipynb) cleans and remeshes the surface meshes using mainly the [fTetWild](https://wildmeshing.github.io/ftetwild/) and [Libigl](https://libigl.github.io) libraries.
 You can find the cleaned and remeshed models in the [preprocessing_output](https://github.com/diku-dk/libhip/tree/main/model_repository/slicer_raw_output) folder for each subject.

-- Step 2: xxx
-- Step 3: xxx
-- Step 4: xxx
-- Step 5: xxx
+### Cartilage Geometry Reconstruction
+We apply a specialized geometry processing method to generate subject-specific cartilages in the hip joint area.
+This method was initially introduced by [Moshfeghifar et al.](https://doi.org/10.48550/arXiv.2203.10667) to generate subject-specific hip joint cartilages independent of image modalities.

+Our [cartilage reconstruction code](https://github.com/diku-dk/libhip/blob/main/notebooks/1_CarGen.ipynb) adds new ideas to this algorithm to improve the hip joint results and extend this method to the paired sacroiliac joints and the pubic symphysis.
+The multi-body surface mesh of each subject, including the bone models and cartilage surface meshes are provided in [cargen_output](/Users/nsv780/Documents/Github/libhip/model_generation/cargen_output) folder.

+### Volume Mesh Generation

+### Finite Element Simulation

 ## Installation
 First, setup your conda environment for jupyter notebooks as below: